aryade/hsl-api-automation/README.md

 ## Reporting

-Robot Framework generates a report and log by default after each test run.
+Robot Framework generates a report and log by after each test run.
 After execution, you will find the following files:

 - `report.html`: A summary of the test run with overall results.
 - `log.html`: A detailed log of the test run, including test steps and outcomes.